uktrade/data-hub-frontend/README.md

 1. Clone this repo and the `data-hub-api` repo into the same parent folder.
 Go to the front-end project root.

-2. Create a `dev-stack.json`.
-We'll next go and get the variables from vault.
+2. Create a copy of a sample `.env` file which points to a mocked API:

+    ```bash
+    cp sample.env .env
+    ```

+    Real values are available in vault.
 To log into vault you'll need to be on the VPN and create a personal access token from the developer settings in your GitHub account.
-Copy the JSON from vault and run the following on the command line:

-   (you will need to install jq - https://github.com/stedolan/jq/wiki/Installation)

-   `jq -r '. | to_entries[] | "\(.key)=\(.value)"' dev-stack.json > dev-stack.env`
-   `rm dev-stack.json`

-   **Note:** If you don't have access to vault to get the secrets you can copy the `dev-stack.sample.env` file to `dev-stack.env` and get up and running.
-Not everything will work right, but it should run.

 3. Install docker if you don't have it already - https://docs.docker.com/get-docker/

-4. Run `docker-compose build --parallel && docker-compose -p dev up --abort-on-container-exit`.
-This is provided for you in the `dev-stack` file in the `.bin/sample` folder.
-Feel free to move it to your own `.bin` file.
-Alternatively, if you already have npm installed globally on your machine, you can run `npm run dev-stack`.
+4. Run `make start-dev`.

 5. Once the process has completed you can access the frontend at `http://localhost:3000` and the api at `http://localhost:8000`.

+6. You can check Docker logs by running:

+    ```bash
+    `make dev` logs -f
+    ```

 #### Option 2 (the mock stack - using the sandbox api for running functional tests)

 1. Clone this repo and go to the project root

-2. Create a `mock-stack.json` We'll next go and get the variables from vault.
+2. Create a copy of a sample `.env` file which points to a mocked API:

+    ```bash
+    cp sample.env .env
+    ```

+    Real values are available in vault.
 To log into vault you'll need to be on the VPN and create a personal access token from the developer settings in your GitHub account.
-Copy the JSON from vault and run the following on the command line:

-   (you will need to install jq - https://github.com/stedolan/jq/wiki/Installation)

-   `jq -r '. | to_entries[] | "\(.key)=\(.value)"' dev-stack.json > dev-stack.env`
-   `rm dev-stack.json`

-   **Note:** If you don't have access to vault to get the secrets you can copy the `dev-stack.sample.env` file to `dev-stack.env` and get up and running.
-Not everything will work right, but it should run.

 3. Install docker if you don't have it already - https://docs.docker.com/get-docker/

-4. Run `docker-compose -p mock -f docker-compose.mock.yml up --build --abort-on-container-exit`.
-This is provided for you in the `mock-stack` file in the `.bin/sample` folder.
-Feel free to move it to your own `.bin` file.
-Alternatively, if you already have npm installed globally on your machine, you can run `npm run mock-stack`.
+4. Run `make start-mock`.

-5. You can now access the frontend at `http://localhost:3001` and the mock api at `http://localhost:8001`.
+5. You can now access the frontend at `http://localhost:3000`.

+6. You can check Docker logs by running:

+    ```bash
+    `make mock` logs -f
+    ```

 ### Running the project natively